raivo-otus/prTest/analysis/multi_group_alt-bayes.md

 # 2. Model fitting

-The model is fitted using the `brm` function from the `brms` package.
-Reponse variable is the Shannon index, and the grouping variable is the 3 classes of `age`; `Adult`, `Middle_age`, and `Elderly`.
+The model is fit using the `brm` function from the `brms` package.
+The response variable is the Shannon index, and the grouping variable is the 3 classes of `age`; `Adult`, `Middle_age`, and `Elderly`.

-The model is parametrized with the group `Adult` as the baseline to which others are compared to.
+The model is parametrized to model the group means directly, with no intercept.
+Groups are allowed unequal variance, and means are modeled from a t distrubtion.
+The shape parameter $\nu$ is estimated from data.

 Model definition is as follows: